-Chinese Christians lose six churches as
+Chinese Christians lose 6 churches as religious persecution continues

 According to Christian Solidarity Worldwide, six Protestant house churches in Guiyang city, Guizhou Province were shut down on Monday, October 8, 2018.